 The OSC is exposed to various risks in relation to financial instruments.
-The OSC's objective is to maintain minimal risk.
+The OSC's objective is to manage risks to acceptably low levels.
 The OSC's financial assets and liabilities by category are summarized in Note 3(a).
 The main types of risks related to the OSC's financial instruments are currency risk, interest rate risk, credit risk and liquidity risk.
 This note provides information about the OSC's exposure to these risks and the OSC's objectives, policies and processes for measuring and managing these risks.

-Currency Risk
+Currency risk